Achievable logoAchievable logo

 Rheumatoid arthritis (RA)

-• Chronic autoimmune disease that causes inflammation and damage to the joints due to overproduction of antibodies
+• Chronic autoimmune disease that causes inflammation and damage to the joints due to the overproduction of antibodies

 • Most common areas are hands, feet, cervical spine